khurramsaadat/takemytrip/PROGRESS.md

 - **Commit:** e8a7731 - "Initial commit: Take My Trip website with Next.js, Tailwind CSS, and complete component structure"
 - **Status:** Successfully pushed and tracking upstream on main branch

+### Recent Updates:
+4. ✅ **Netlify Deployment Fixes (2025-10-03)**
+   - Fixed TypeScript errors: Replaced `any` types with proper interfaces
+   - Fixed ESLint errors: Escaped apostrophes and quotes in JSX
+   - All build errors resolved for successful deployment
+   - Commit: e483b27 - "Fix TypeScript and ESLint errors for Netlify deployment"

 ### Next Steps:
-- Repository is ready for development
+- Repository is ready for development and deployment
 - All project files are version controlled
+- Netlify deployment should now succeed
 - Team members can now clone and contribute to the project

 ---